-In a best case scenario where we don’t need any health care evaluation or treatments, we would pay about $960.
+In a best case scenario where we don’t need any health care evaluation or treatments, we would pay about $960 in annual premiums.
 Preventative care is covered with all Marketplace plans.

 This compares favorably to the $300/month or $3,600 we would pay as our share of premiums for a high deductible plan through Kim’s employer.
 We would need to incur about $2,600 in health care expenses, which is rare for our household, just to get back to even.

 Paying a lower insurance premium is nice.
 But the whole purpose of having insurance is to protect your downside in a worst case scenario.
 How does this Marketplace plan compare to the insurance we currently have?

 The out of pocket maximum for our family is $13,800 with the Marketplace plan.
 The plan we currently are covered under has an out of pocket maximum of $8,000 for our family.

 However, when factoring the worst case scenario you have to factor in the total cost of insurance premiums and out-of-pocket costs.